MarkoSagadin/DotfilesAndStuffV2/README.md

 TODO:

-- Make sure that the added cursor theme is commited
-- add some nice icon theme
-- Add some nice thunar theme
 - swaync is installed and should be some how configured, however nothing changes.
 Reasearch this later.
 - add buttons to waybar